 Often people think of an alcoholic as an individual whose life is falling apart.
 The fact is many people who have alcohol use disorders are keeping their lives together pretty well, even living highly successful lives.
 If you’re one of these people, you may think there is no need to get help for your alcohol use.
 However, just because you don’t fit the mold of what you consider a typical alcoholic doesn’t mean you don’t have a serious problem that can be dangerous and even deadly.
-Take a closer look at your relationship with alcohol.
+Take a closer look at your relationship with alcohol and understand the signs of being a high-functioning alcoholic.

 - Aged 40-60